microsoft/aitour-ai-apps-with-scalable-database/session-delivery-resources/3-azure-sql-ai-search/README.md

 This transforms the way we interact with our data, making it more accessible and intuitive.
 ```

-### 4. Transition to from Data Explorer to Azure AI Search
+### 4. Transition to from Query Editor to Azure AI Search

 ```
 Right here in the portal, there’s a button to set up Azure AI Search.
 With just a few clicks, we can connect our SQL data to Azure AI Search, enriching our database with AI capabilities.